GiantRavens/backblazeS3/readme.md

 ```
 Move into your $GOPATH directory, clone the repo.

-In that directory issue:

-`go mod init`

 ## Configure Your Bucket and Connection Information

 1. Create your target bucket in your Backblaze Account Management Page
 2. Issue an application key that only has access to that bucket - be sure that 'list all buckets' option is selected.

-Make note of the server the bucket is created, and enter that information in `.env` to match your bucket, server, and appkey.
+Make note of the server endpoint associated with the bucket, and enter that information in `.env` to match your bucket, server, and appkey details.

 ## Run Your App

-Run the app with:
+Issue `go mod init`, then run the app with:

 ```golang
   go run backblaze_example_app.go